– This is what humble bragging looks like –

 - Make sure you know who is interviewing you, what their grade is and who you should ask for on arrival at the company’s offices.

-- In line with new diversity laws you may be asked to bring along a copy of your passport and a photocopy so ensure you have an up to date one.
+- In line with diversity laws you may be asked to bring along a copy of your passport and a photocopy so ensure you have an up to date one.

 - Always dress smartly, as a general rule a dark suit with white shirt or blouse is the safest option.
 If there is any chance of bad weather remember to bring an umbrella.
 Even if an office has a dress down policy most companies expect candidates to wear a suit to an interview.
+I always think its like client’s they expect their tax advisor to look like a tax accountant or tax lawyer, a suit is reassuring.

 - Think about your body language, don’t slouch or fidget, start the meeting with a firm (but not circulation limiting) handshake.